Praveena987/cms-hospitals-downloader/README.md

-# cms-hospitals-downloader
-An automated Python pipeline to sync Hospital-themed datasets from the CMS Provider Data Catalog.
-Features parallel async downloads, incremental updates based on metadata, and snake_case header transformation
 # CMS Hospitals Data Pipeline

 A Python-based utility to discover, download, and process "Hospital" themed datasets from the CMS Provider Data Catalog.